kubeedge/kubeedge/docs/components/edge/edgehub.md

 ## Publish Client Info

-- The main responsibility of publish client info is to inform the other groups or modules regarding the status of connection to the cloud.
+- The main responsibility of publishing client info is to inform the other groups or modules regarding the status of connection to the cloud.

 - It sends a beehive message to all groups (namely metaGroup, twinGroup and busGroup), informing them whether cloud is connected or disconnected.